-No Item Summary of Key

-Recommendations

-1. Apologies Alderman Coyle,

-Councillors Huggins,

-Kane, Kyle,

-McGlinchey, Nicholl

-2. Declarations of Interest Councillor Callaghan

-Minutes of Finance Committee meeting held Ciamad as a servent

-3. Minutes of Finance Committee meeting held Signed as a correct

-Thursday 14 th March 2024 record

-4. Management Accounts Period 11 Noted

-· ·

-5. APP Forecast To recommend that

-Council note the report

-•

-6. Prompt Payment Statistics Noted

-,

-7. Mayor's Expenses Noted

-8. Treasury Management Annual Review To recommend that

-, , Council asks the Chief

-Financial Officer to

-bring a report to the

-Finance Committee on

-the possible creation of

-a Causeway Coast and

-Glens wealth fund.

-9. Correspondence

-Correspondence Al- 4

-9.1 FMT Minutes 5 March 2024 Noted

-9.2 Review of Rates Support Grant Terms of To recommend

-Reference that the Chief

-Finance Officer

-draft

-correspondence to

-the Department for
+No Item Summary of Key Recommendations 1.
+Apologies Alderman Coyle, Councillors Huggins, Kane, Kyle, McGlinchey, Nicholl 2.
+Declarations of Interest Councillor Callaghan 3.
+Minutes of Finance Committee meeting held Thursday 14 th March 2024 Signed as a correct record 4.
+Management Accounts Period 11 Noted 5.
+APP Forecast To recommend that Council note the report 6.
+Prompt Payment Statistics Noted 7.
+Mayor's Expenses Noted 8.
+Treasury Management Annual Review To recommend that Council asks the Chief Financial Officer to bring a report to the Finance Committee on the possible creation of a Causeway Coast and Glens wealth fund.
+9. Correspondence 9.1 FMT Minutes 5 March 2024 Noted 9.2 Review of Rates Support Grant Terms of Reference To recommend that the Chief Finance Officer draft correspondence to the Department for

 Communities

 raising Council's

 concerns about

 the Review of the

 Rates Support

 Grant and stating

 that the Rates

 Support Grant

 must be protected;

 the draft to be

 brought to the

 Council Meeting.

-FOR CONFIDENTIAL CONSIDERATION (Items 10 - 14 inclusive)
+FOR CONFIDENTIAL CONSIDERATION

+(Items 10 - 14 inclusive)

 10. Finance Business Plan To recommend that

 Council approves the

 Finance Business Plan.

-4.4 D: 44 10 % -

 11. Direct Award Software Support To recommend that

-Council approve the Direct Award Contract
+Council approve the

+Direct Award Contract

 with Total Mobile

 Limited to provide

 continued software

-support for the current

-payroll system until
+support for the current payroll system until

 implementation of the

 new payroll system.

 12. Debt Management To recommend that

 Council approve the

 write off of the debt

-detailed above and authorise the Chief
+detailed above and

+authorise the Chief

 Finance Officer to make

 the required entries in

 the accounts.

 13. Essential User Policy To recommend that

-Lessification of only Council raise the
+Council raise the

 mileage threshold in the

 Essential User Policy to

 5,000 miles.

+14.

-14. Legal Proceedings Noted
+Legal Proceedings Noted

-15. Any Other Relevant Business (notified in

-accordance with Standing Order 12 (o))

-15.1 Council Staff Numbers Chief Finance Officer to

-bring a report on

-staffing numbers back

-to the May Finance
+15. Any Other Relevant Business (notified in accordance with Standing Order 12 (0)) 15.1 Council Staff Numbers Chief Finance Officer to bring a report on staffing numbers back to the May Finance Committee meeting.

-Committee meeting.